jpablobr/helm-git-grep/README.md

 [helm-mode](http://www.emacswiki.org/emacs/Helm).
 See
 documentation for how to install.

-## TODO
- - fix for "Warning (emacs): Candidates function `helm-git-grep-init' should be called in a `candidates-process' attribute".

 ## Copyright

 Copyright 2013 Jose Pablo Barrantes.
 MIT Licence, so go for it.